Reduction systems and degree bounds for integration: Discussion

 \section{Discussion}

-Any reduction system or rigorous degree bound computed by the methods discussed depends on the map $L$ acting on polynomials.
-Since this map is induced by \eqref{eq:defP}, it does not only depend on the derivation, but also on the choice of $v$.
+Any reduction system or rigorous degree bound computed by Norman's or our methods depends on the map $L$ acting on polynomials.
+Since this map is induced by \eqref{eq:defP}, it depends not only on the derivation, but also on the choice of $v$.
 So, using a particular reduction system (or resulting degree bounds), one can solve Problem~\ref{prob:MainProblem} for different choices of $f_i$, but only for particular $v$.
 Consequently, it allows finding elementary integrals at most of those integrands for which the integral \eqref{eq:ParallelAnsatz} can be written with the chosen denominator $v$.
 If $(F,\Der)$ is such that the denominator $v$ and the logarithmic part of elementary integrals can be determined correctly, e.g.\ by Thm.~4 in \cite{BronsteinParallel}, then successful computation of complete reduction systems allows to decide elementary integrability over $(F,\Der)$.
-Moreover, since the matryoshka decomposition presented in \cite{DuGuoLiWong} provides a direct complement of $C[t_1,\dots,t_n]$ in $F$, we can compute, using a fixed complete reduction system, for any $f \in F$ an additive decomposition $f=\Der(\frac{u}{v})+r$ with $u \in C[t_1,\dots,t_n]$ and $r \in F$ by applying the reduction system to the polynomial part in the matryoshka decomposition of $\frac{v^2\den(\Der)f}{\gcd(v,\tilde{\Der}v)}$.
+Moreover, we can apply a given reduction system with fixed $v$ to the polynomial part of $\frac{v^2\den(\Der)f}{\gcd(v,\tilde{\Der}v)}$ determined by the matryoshka decomposition presented in \cite{DuGuoLiWong}.
+Since the matryoshka decomposition provides a direct complement of $C[t]$ in $F$, this yields, for any $f \in F$, an additive decomposition $f=\Der(\frac{u}{v})+r$ with $u \in C[t]$ and $r \in F$.